sr99622/libonvif/README.md

 ### Keyboard Shortcuts

-Keyboard shortcuts are available when the file list of the File Panel has the application focus.
+Keyboard shortcuts are available when the file list of either the Picture Panel or the Video Panel has the application focus.
 A single click on any file or folder in the list will achieve this focus.
 Keyboard operations may be significantly faster than using the mouse when browsing through files.

 * <h3>Enter</h3>